 Here are some of my of my go-to resources sorted by category.
 Also be sure to check Jeremy Caplan’s Digital Journalism Toolkit from AEJMC 2017.

-- JANE: ready to submit a research report?
-Type in your abstract and JANE returns it’s best guess for where to submit your work.
+- JANE: type in your abstract and JANE returns it’s best guess for where to submit your work.

 - OpenBroadcasterSoftware: a powerful (though a bit clunky) and free program for recording anything that happens on a computer screen.
 This is great for analyzing video game play for later content analysis.
 It can be tricky to configure so I wrote a bare bones quick-start guide for recording video game play (link).